appricos/pushinator-rust/README.md

 # pushinator-rust

-A Rust crate for sending notifications through the Pushinator API.
-This library provides both synchronous and asynchronous methods to send notifications.
+A Rust library that enables developers to send push notifications seamlessly through the Pushinator API, supporting both synchronous and asynchronous operations.

 ## Installation